revel/revel.github.io/manual/logging.md

 /srv/www/myapp/log/sampleapp.log
 {% endhighlight %}

+### Turn Off Colorize

+Revel provides a way to turn of the colorize in the logger.

+{% highlight ini %}
+log.colorize = false
+{% endhighlight %}

+Default: true

 ### Request Access Log

 Revel provides request access log since v0.13, you can set the output via`app.conf`.
 Request log will have following values of RequestStartTime, ClientIP, ResponseStatus, RequestLatency, HTTPMethod and URLPath.